 Conversely, if the brakes are noisy when you pull the brake lever, then it is a sign of some kind of contamination that has entered the system.

-In addition to these signs, there are some other problems with disc brakes that are equally responsible for the scrapping or grinding noise production.
+In addition to these signs, some other problems with disc brakes are equally responsible for the scrapping or grinding noise production.
 We will discuss them all in detail further.

 However, please note that it is challenging to fix grinding brake noise problems.
 Especially if you do not have much experience working on your bicycle.